Blendify/blender-manual/blender_docs/manual/game_engine/camera/editing.rst

 .. tip:: Render Engine

-   Make sure that the render engine is set to Blender Game when attempting to set these controls - otherwise this description will not tally with what you see!
+   Make sure that the render engine is set to Blender Game when attempting to set these controls, otherwise this description will not tally with what you see!